<!-- doc-length-limit: 1000 -->

 Suggestion: Use arrow functions: const name = (...) => { ... }; for this binding, use method shorthand: ({ name(...) {} }).name

-GocciaScript provides two function definition styles that cover all use cases without the function keyword's pitfalls (this binding confusion, hoisting surprises, implicit arguments):
+GocciaScript provides two function definition styles that cover most use cases without the function keyword's legacy pitfalls (this binding confusion and hoisting surprises):

-• Function expressions (const f = function(params) { body }) produce the same TGocciaMethodExpression node.
-Named function expressions (const f = function g(params) { body }) create a read-only self-binding of the name (g) visible only inside the function body for recursion, matching ES2026 §15.2.4 semantics.
+const f = function(params) { body }) parse asTGocciaFunctionExpressionnodes.
+Named function expressions (const f = function g(params) { body }) create a read-only self-binding of the name (g) visible only inside the function body for recursion, matching ES2026 §15.2.4 semantics. - Async functions (

-• Async functions (async function name(params) { body }) are supported in both declaration and expression forms.
+async function name(params) { body }) are supported in both declaration and expression forms. - Generator functions (

 Loose Equality (== and !=)#